Cordova, North Carolina

-Cordova is an unincorporated community and census-designated place in Richmond County, North Carolina, United States.
+Cordova is an unincorporated community and former census-designated place in Richmond County, North Carolina, United States.
 Its population was 1,775 as of the 2010 census.
 Cordova has a post office with ZIP code 28330.

 Cordova is a suburban town of Rockingham.

 History

 A post office, named Steeles Mill, existed in the area of Cordova as early as 1828.
 A Cordova post office was established in 1899.

 Geography

 Cordova is located in southwest Richmond County along the Pee Dee River.